Anastasiya Novikava

 Anastasiya believes cybersecurity should be easy to understand.
 She is particularly interested in studying nation-state cyber-attacks.
 Outside of work, she enjoys history, 1930s screwball comedies, and Eurodance music.

-Let's investigate whether blocking access to specific websites can benefit your company and how it might be perceived.
+In this article, we’ll review whether blocking access to specific websites could benefit your company and how it might be perceived.

-Many businesses find it crucial to restrict internet access at work to boost productivity and secure their networks.
+Many businesses find it crucial to restrict internet access at work to boost productivity and secure their networks, and cybersecurity services for small business often include web controls like DNS filtering to support that goal.
 Let's explore the reasons and benefits of such restrictions.

 Blocking websites effectively requires a clear strategy.
 Here’s a comprehensive list of the types of websites your business should consider blocking access to.